 Will Bankruptcy destroy my credit?

-Arizona state bankruptcy laws require all bankruptcy filers to take a credit counseling course to be eligible to file for bankruptcy.
+Arizona state bankruptcy laws require all bankruptcy filers to take a credit counseling course within 6 months prior to filing to be eligible to file for bankruptcy, which is available online.
 In this course, you can learn more about rebuilding your credit score and budgeting for a healthy financial future.

 How much will filing for bankruptcy cost me?

 Arizona bankruptcy courts require $335 to file for Chapter 7 bankruptcy or $310 to file for Chapter 13 bankruptcy.
-At the Rock Law Firm, we offer zero-down filing.
+At the Rock Law Firm, we offer zero-down filing to those who qualify.

 Will I lose my home?